tsane1/kabasuji/Lycomedes/README.txt

 Go to Lycomedes ->
 			levelbuilder ->
-				LevelBuilder ->
+						view ->
 							BuilderSplashScreen.java and run

 To run the Game Mode application:

 Go to Lycomedes ->
 			player ->
 				view ->
-					PlayerSelectScreen.java and run
+					PlayerSplashScreen.java and run